 For every Ecommerce business, financial metrics is where the rubber hits the road.
 You can create a nice website & do marketing campaigns.
 But financial metrics tell you the real story.

-They tell you which customers are most valuable, which products are in demand, how your marketing campaigns are working, etc. Here are 9 useful financial metrics for your Ecommerce business.
+They tell you which customers are most valuable, which products are in demand, how your marketing campaigns are working, etc. Here are 9 useful financial metrics and KPIs for your Ecommerce business.

 9 useful financial metrics for Ecommerce